Fraventix/SmeersLightsHandler-REV/README.md

 end)
 ```

-This ensures players can only interact with vehicles they're physically near, adding another layer of protection.
+This ensures players can only interact with vehicles they're physically near.
+Not the best implementation also but could be a temporary fix.

 ### Rate Limiting Implementation